 Fig. 36.
-Mean value of the number of photoelectrons observed at the middle of the strips versus the module number (or versus the scintillating strip production time, the production lasted 2 years).
+Mean value of the number of p.e observed at the middle of the strips versus the module number (or versus the scintillating strip production time, the production lasted 2 years).

 Fig. 37.
-Distribution of the mean value of the number of photoelectrons observed at the middle of the scintillating strips averaged over the Target Tracker module (y-projection of Fig. 36.
+Distribution of the mean value of the number of p.e observed at the middle of the scintillating strips averaged over the Target Tracker module (y-projection of Fig. 36).

-4 8 Aging
+Aging

-- 5 The glues used are well known and have been used by other High Energy experiments (NEMO3[16], - 6 MINOS).
+The properties of the glues used are well known as they have been used by other High Energy experiments (NEMO3 [16], MINOS).
 Several glue samples have been followed for more than 7 years.
-The strength of the dou- - 7 ble face adhesive is guaranteed by the production and selling companies (MACTAC 10 and VARI- - 8 TAPE 11) not to vary for at least 10 years.
-According to tests done by the AMCRYS-H company, an - 9 acceptable 10% decrease in the light output of the strips is expected over 10 years.
-Kuraray fibres - are also widely used and tested by high energy experiments in much more severe conditions than in - OPERA in the ATLAS experiment at LHC [17] and no ageing effects have been reported.
-No ageing - is expected for the multi-channel PMT's. - During construction, a piece of 100 mm was cut from one every 8 scintillator strips.
-144 optically - isolated pieces glued together form a strip of the same length as a regular strip.
-64 such strips made - of 7936 pieces were assembled into a module.
-The module has been placed on a scanning table and
+The strength of the double face adhesive is guaranteed by the production and selling companies (MACTAC 11 and VARITAPE 12) not to vary for at least 10 years.
+According to tests done by the AMCRYS-H company, an acceptable 10% decrease in the light output of the strips is expected over 11 10 years.
+Kuraray fibres are also widely used and tested by high energy experiments in much more 12 severe conditions than in OPERA in the ATLAS experiment at LHC [17] and no ageing effects have 13 been reported.
+No ageing is expected for the multi-channel PMT's.